GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/inference-servers/jetstream/maxtext/single-host-inference/README.md

 #### (optional) Enable Horizontal Pod Autoscaling via Terraform

-In situations where the deployment above is not sufficient for your inference load, you may consider metrics based horizontal pod autoscaling.
-To do this we recommend applying the following resources to your cluster:
+Applying the following resources to your cluster will enable autoscaling with customer metrics:
  - PodMonitoring: For scraping metrics and exporting them to Google Cloud Monitoring
  - Custom Metrics Stackdriver Adapter (CMSA): For enabling your HPA objects to read metrics from the Google Cloud Monitoring API.
  - [Horizontal Pod Autoscaler (HPA)](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/): For reading metrics and setting the maxengine-servers deployments replica count accordingly.